Learning tool

 Start with landmarks

-Learn Middle C, Treble G (2nd line), and Bass F (4th line) first.
-All other notes are found by counting from these anchors.
+Learn Middle C, Treble G (2nd line from bottom), and Bass F (4th line).
+All other notes are found by counting from these.

 📏